Museums Facing Extinction

 Since November 2019, we have been compiling video recordings of lectures from international museum professionals sharing about their climate journey, as well as handbooks, meetup summaries and conference digests.
 These resources are available online and free to use.

-From hyper-local to systemic
+Our Methodology: From hyper-local to systemic

 We have been working on a transformation process in 5 steps, unfoldable in few months or a few years, depending on the scope.